Visual Arts Teacher banner

 • Bachelor's Degree:

 • A Bachelor of Fine Arts (BFA) is highly recommended.
-This degree provides a strong foundation in various art forms such as painting, sculpture, ceramics, digital art, and photography.
+This degree provides a strong foundation in various art forms such as painting, sculpture, drawing, and digital art.

 • Alternatively, a bachelor's degree in any discipline followed by a diploma in fine arts can also be considered.